nsvetozarevic/hookline/ARCHITECTURE.md

 ## Capture

 `CaptureWebhook` persists the event, calls `FanOutDeliveries` in the same transaction, then dispatches delivery jobs after commit.
-That is the allowed Endpoint → Delivery seam; Endpoint still must not import Delivery models.

-`POST /capture/{captureToken}` is CSRF-exempt and unauthenticated; the token in the URL identifies the endpoint, and Standard Webhooks HMAC verifies the payload. `CaptureWebhookRequest` runs the gates in a deliberate order:
+`POST /capture/{captureToken}` is CSRF-exempt and unauthenticated; the token in the URL identifies the endpoint, and Standard Webhooks HMAC verifies the payload.

+Gates run in this order:

+- 429 - `throttle:capture` middleware, before the Form Request, with `Retry-After`.
+Keyed by the token **string in the URL**, not by whether that token exists, and not by IP.
+A missing token that has already exhausted its bucket returns 429, not 404.
+Providers like Stripe and GitHub share egress IPs, so an IP-keyed limit would let one user exhaust another's budget.
+- Then `CaptureWebhookRequest`:
   - 404 - token missing or endpoint inactive
   - 413 - body over the configured cap (checked **before** HMAC, so oversized bodies are never hashed)
   - 401 - Standard Webhooks HMAC / timestamp / missing or malformed `webhook-id`
   - 400 - `webhook-id` longer than 255 chars (after HMAC, so unsigned callers still get 401)
-- 429 - `throttle:capture`, per **token**, with `Retry-After`

-The rate limiter is keyed per token, not per IP: providers like Stripe and GitHub share egress IPs, so IP-keyed limits would let one user exhaust another's budget.

 Capture implements [Standard Webhooks](https://www.standardwebhooks.com/) v1: signed content is `id.timestamp.body`, signature is `v1,` + base64 HMAC-SHA256 over the decoded `whsec_` secret. `webhook-id` is also the deduplication key.
 Verification accepts any unexpired secret, which is what makes rotation zero-downtime.